GuilloteauQ/Ctrl-Email/README.md

-# Ctrl-Gmail
+# Ctrl-Email
-PID controlled application querying your Gmail account for new messages
+PID controlled application querying your Email accounts for new messages

 ## The idea

-Checks periodically for new emails in your Gmail.
+Checks periodically for new emails using IMAPS.

 The period between 2 queries is regulated by a [PID Controller](https://en.wikipedia.org/wiki/PID_controller).